 Every fall, I try to make sure that I make an extra large batch of Elderberry Elixir.
 Elderberry is a highly medicinal plant and is a go-to herb for many people throughout the cold and flu season.
-If you'd like to read more about the benefits of Elderberry, you can do that here and here.
+You can read more about the benefits of Elderberry here.

 I’ve made lots of different remedies with Elderberries over the years, including tinctures, syrups and gummies, but the one I love most is also the easiest: Elderberry Elixir.

-Let's dive into a quick tutorial on how to make Elderberry Elixir.
+Let’s dive into a quick tutorial on how to make this Elderberry Elixir recipe.

 Items needed to make an Elderberry Elixir